Ada-Developers-Academy/independent-ai-topics/02-prompting-101/making-requests-from-chatgpt.md

 ## More on Regenerating a Response

-Let's go back to our initial prompt: `Write a story about a frog.` We didn't ask for any constraints on how long the story should be or subject matter other than it had to include a frog.
+Let's go back to our initial prompt: "`Write a story about a frog.`" We didn't ask for any constraints on how long the story should be or subject matter other than it had to include a frog.
 Say that we wanted a different story about a frog – we could add to our prompt if we had specific things to include, but what if we just want another frog story?

-One option would be to pose the prompt again again, retype and submit `Write a story about a frog.`, but as we learned above, there's an even easier way – the "Regenerate" button!
+One option would be to pose the prompt again again, retype and submit "`Write a story about a frog.`", but as we learned above, there's an even easier way – the "Regenerate" button!
 When we use the "Regenerate" button, just like when we first sent the prompt, we'll see the text being put together a word or phrase at a time until it's finished.
 The new response will replace the spot in the chat where the original response was, but the original isn't lost to us.

-If we take a look at the bottom of the response after regenerating, in front of our original toolbar we should see something like `< 2 / 2 >`.
+If we take a look at the bottom of the response after regenerating, in front of our original toolbar we should see additional text and buttons that look like: `< 2 / 2 >`.

 ![Regenerate viewing options](./assets/regenerate-viewing-tools.png)
 *Fig. response tools after generating a second response*